Supporting and Working With Transgender and Gender-Diverse People

 Pronoun Use

 ASHA’s Code of Ethics does not specifically mention pronoun use.
 However, using affirming personal pronouns shows respect and creates an inclusive environment.
-When working with gender-diverse populations, be sure to first read the considerations about your professional responsibilities for best practice by consulting ASHA’s 2017 Issues in Ethics Statement on Cultural and Linguistic Competence and the ASHA Practice Portal page on Voice and Communication Services for Transgender and Gender Diverse Populations.
+When working with gender-diverse populations, be sure to first read the considerations about your professional responsibilities for best practice by consulting ASHA’s 2017 Issues in Ethics Statement on Cultural and Linguistic Competence and the ASHA Practice Portal page on Gender Affirming Voice and Communication.

 It is appropriate to ask someone their name and pronouns, but it is important to approach the question respectfully.
 One way to do this is to include your pronouns when first introducing yourself.
 For example, “My name is Terry, and my pronouns are she/her/hers.”
 Introducing yourself this way invites others to reciprocate your gesture by providing their name and the pronouns that they use.
 Once you have learned their correct pronouns, you should use those pronouns with 100% accuracy when talking about them, whether they are present or not.